DylanduBoulay/MusicStreamSite/README.md

 Designed to be run locally using XAMPP.
 For reference, I used XAMPP V3.3.0.
 Using the Apache and MYSQL modules.

-This project contains all the client and server functionality and a MySQL database export.
+This project contains all the client and server functionality, a MySQL database export and the media required to operate the website (images & audio).

 ## Hosting and XAMPP